 Are you interested in sustainability and curious how new technologies can contribute?

 Most devices are not easy to repair yourself.
 Whether it is physically impossible or your warranty expires when you start tinkering.
 But what if we can replace parts?
 Or if we can view and improve the software ourselves?
 How does this change our attitude towards technology?

 During this evening we look at the potential of the open-source software and hardware communities.
 And bring out a number of striking examples.

 Entrance is € 5,- (including a drink).
-Get you tickets via the link above.
 This event will be English spoken.